0xAX/linux-insides/Timers/timers-4.md

 }
 ```

 If you do not know or do not remember what is it a `possible` cpu, you can read the special [part](https://0xax.gitbooks.io/linux-insides/content/Concepts/cpumask.html) of this book which describes `cpumask` concept in the Linux kernel.
-In shot words, a `possible` processor is a processor which can be plugged in anytime during the life of the system.
+In short words, a `possible` processor is a processor which can be plugged in anytime during the life of the system.

 The `init_timer_cpu` function does main work for us, namely it executes initialization of the `tvec_base` structure for each processor.
 This structure defined in the [kernel/time/timer.c](https://github.com/torvalds/linux/blob/master/kernel/time/timer.c) source code file and stores data related to a `dynamic` timer for a certain processor.
 Let's look on the definition of this structure: